Long Island Motor Parkway paved the way for the highways and interstates we know today.

 History of the Long Island Motor Parkway

-The Long Island Motor Parkway, also known as the Vanderbilt Parkway was the first roadway designed for automobile use only.
-The parkway was privately built by William Kissam Vanderbilt II with overpasses and bridges to remove most intersections.
-It officially opened on October 10, 1908.
-It closed in 1938 when it was taken over by the state of New York in lieu of back taxes.
-Parts of the parkway survive today, used as sections of other roadways or as a bicycle and walking path in Queens from The Long Island Expressway to Winchester blvd.
+The Long Island Motor Parkway, also known as the Vanderbilt Parkway, was the first roadway designed specifically for automobile use.
+Privately financed and built by William Kissam Vanderbilt II, the parkway featured bridges and overpasses to eliminate most intersections—an innovation far ahead of its time.
+It officially opened on October 10, 1908, and operated as a private toll road until 1938, when it was taken over by New York State in lieu of back taxes.
+Portions of the original roadway survive today as pieces of other roadways or as a bicycle and walking path in Queens, extending from the Long Island Expressway toward Winchester Boulevard.

-Feel free to contact should you have any questions, comments, or would like to suggest edits.
-We have had great conversations with other enthusiasts!
+Feel free to reach out with any questions, comments, or suggestions for edits.
+We’ve enjoyed many great conversations with fellow enthusiasts!